ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 |Inventory with localhost|

 .. |Inventory with localhost| image:: ../common/images/inventories-create-new-cg-test-localhost.png
+		:alt: The new container group test inventory showing the populated variables.

 3. Launch an ad hoc job against the localhost using the *ping* or *setup* module.
 Even though the **Machine Credential** field is required, it does not matter which one is selected for this simple test.